Arrums/arrums.github.io/README.md

 # personal-portfolio-project
-This is the HTML and CSS files for my ongoing portfolio project
+This is an ongoing project of my portfolio website.

+At the moment it only uses HTML and SCSS/CSS.
+The web will be responsive to mobile, tablet, and computer screen sizes.